Chainflow/cosmos-validator-mission-control/README.md

 - Alert about validator health whether it's voting or jailed.
 You can get alerts twice a day based on the time you have configured **alert_time1** and **alert_time2** in *config.toml*
 - Alert when the voting power of your validator drops below **voting_power_threshold** which is user configured in *config.toml*

+**About summary dashboard**

+- This dashboard is to show a quick information about validator details and system metrics.

+- Validator identity (Moniker, Website, Keybase Identity, Details, Operator Address and Account Address), validator summary (Gaiad Status, Validator Status, Voting Power, Height Difference and No.Of peers) these are the metrics which are related to validator details.

+- CPU usage, RAM Usage, Memory usage and information about disk usage, these metrics are showing under system metrics summary.

 **Instructions to setup the dashboards in grafana**